 If there is any dispute about the delivery of goods/services, Hyde will contact your company within 7 working days to request a credit note or to seek a resolution for the non-delivery/disputed items against the purchase order issued.
 The amount on your invoice should not vary from the purchase order - any changes must be confirmed with the requestor before invoicing.

 Queries on outstanding invoices

 All queries for outstanding invoices must be made to the requestor as detailed on the Hyde purchase order issued.
 The requestor is responsible for receipting the goods/services and raising any queries on delivery.
-They will be able to give you a full status of your invoices up to the point when it will be paid.
+They will be able to give you a full status of your invoices up to the point when it is paid.

 How to become a supplier

 As a public sector organisation, Hyde has to fully comply with EU Procurement legislation.
 All large scale contracts, therefore, will be advertised in the OJEU and awarded via a compliant tender process.